 Determining the MTU to use for the L2TPv3 tunnel between the M-CMTS Core and the EQAM is a two step process.
 The first step is done as part of L2TPv3 session establishment (see Section 7) using the DEPI MTU AVPs.
 When the M-CMTS Core starts the session establishment with an ICRQ message it MUST supply the DEPI Local MTU AVP with a payload size that is the lesser of its receive capabilities and the receive capabilities defined by its lower layer.
 The receive capabilities of the M-CMTS Core are defined by its internal constraints, and any configured maximums.
 The receive capabilities defined by its lower layer is a calculation based on referencing the payload size constraints of the interface below which this tunnel is being created, as defined in Annex A.1.
 The M-CMTS Core MUST support an MTU size of at least 1500 bytes.
 The EQAM MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
-If the EQAM needs to consider the same criteria in calculating its MTU.
+If the EQAM cannot meet this criterion then it MUST fail session creation by generating a CDN message.
+The EQAM needs to consider the same criteria in calculating its MTU.
 The EQAM MUST support an MTU size of at least 1500 bytes, as calculated in Annex A.1.
+The EQAM MUST insert the DEPI Remote MTU AVP in the ICRP message with its MTU size.
 The M-CMTS Core MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
-If the EQAM needs to consider the same criteria in calculating its MTU.
-The EQAM MUST support an MTU size of at least 1500 bytes, as calculated in Annex A.1.
-The M-CMTS Core MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
-If the EQAM needs to consider the same criteria in calculating its MTU.
-The EQAM MUST support an MTU size of at least 1500 bytes, as calculated in Annex A.1.
-The M-CMTS Core MUST send L2TPv3 frames with a payload size less than or equal to this maximum.
-If the MOM must insert the DEPI Remote MTU AVP in the ICRP message with its MTU size.
-The M-CMTS Core cannot meet this criterion then it MUST fail session creation by generating a CDN message.
+If the M-CMTS Core cannot meet this criterion then it MUST fail session creation by generating a CDN message.

 The second step is to determine the MTU of the path between the M-CMTS Core and the EQAM.
 The M-CMTS Core MUST support a mechanism to prevent sending packets larger than the network MTU.
-This SHOULD be done using Path MTU Discovery, as described in [RFC-MTU].
+This SHOULD be done using Path MTU Discovery, as described in [RFC 1191].
 Annex A.3. gives a brief overview of the Path MTU discovery protocol.
 Alternatively, this MAY be done via a static configuration option.
 Both the M-CMTS Core and the EQAM MUST have a way to statically configure an MTU for each L2TPv3 session.
 To avoid IP fragmentation, the M-CMTS Core and the EQAM MUST set the Don't Fragment bit (DF) in the IPv4 header for all transmissions into the L2TPv3 pseudowire.

-6.3 System Timing Considerations9
+6.3 System Timing Considerations

-To ensure proper system operation, the M-CMTS Core SHOULD utilize a timebase that is delayed by no less than 0 and no more than 100 clock cycles (approximately 10 μ s) of the master clock (10.24 MHz) compared to the time communicated via the DTI Client Test Port output.
+To ensure proper system operation, the M-CMTS Core SHOULD utilize a timebase that is delayed by no less than 0 and no more than 100 clock cycles (approximately 10 $\mu$ s) of the master clock (10.24 MHz) compared to the time communicated via the DTI Client Test Port output.